How to Cite an Organization or Group Author in APA 7th Edition

 |---|---|---|---|

-| CDC | (Centers for Disease Control and Prevention [CDC], 2024) | Centers for Disease Control and Prevention (CDC, 2024) | Good candidate for abbreviation because the acronym is widely known. |
+| CDC | (Centers for Disease Control and Prevention [CDC], 2024) | Centers for Disease Control and Prevention (CDC, 2024) | A strong candidate for abbreviation because the acronym is well known. |

-| WHO | (World Health Organization [WHO], 2024) | World Health Organization (WHO, 2024) | Use WHO after the first full citation. |
+| WHO | (World Health Organization [WHO], 2024) | World Health Organization (WHO, 2024) | Introduce WHO once, then reuse it when the context stays clear. |

-| University center | (Center for Teaching Excellence, 2024) | Center for Teaching Excellence (2024) | No abbreviation needed if the acronym is not useful. |
+| University center | (Center for Teaching Excellence, 2024) | Center for Teaching Excellence (2024) | No abbreviation is needed if it does not help the reader. |

 FAQ